guilleng/c-programming-a-modern-approach-solutions/README.md

 # c-programming-a-modern-approach-solutions

 Solutions to exercises and programming projects in K. N. King's "C Programming a Modern Approach" Second Edition.

 ---

-## Purpose
+## Rationale

-The purpose of this repository is mainly to track and document personal progress while working through the book "C Programming a Modern Approach" by K. N. King.
-It is also used as an opportunity to get familiar with version control basic usage and may serve as a reference for other learners who are using the same study material.
+Track and document personal progress while working through the book "C Programming a Modern Approach" by K. N. King.
+Also as an opportunity to get familiar with version control basic usage and may serve as a reference for other learners who are using the same study material.
-The author welcomes feedback and suggestions for improvements, including best practices using GitHub, corrections for code, solutions, spelling, and grammar errors.

-## Setup
+## Environment

 Source code is compiled and tested with:
 ```
 gcc --version
 gcc (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0